STORM

 The Russian knows he's out of options.
 Because Doone's ex-special forces with a heart that pumps radiator coolant.
 And he's a man-mountain, which makes his nickname, Lorna, droll.
 I'm big, too, and don't go down fast.

-He slowly backs into the rack.
+He backs into the rack.

 I plasticuff his arms around an upright and kick away his legs.